Je'Von Evans: NXT (2023–2025)

-He also feuded with Ethan Page, being defeated at NXT Vengeance Day, but winning at NXT: Roadblock in a New York City street fight After the feud, he would challenge for the NXT Championship at NXT Stand & Deliver and the NXT North American Championship at Worlds Collide, but failed to win the titles.
-He also appeared on the May 30 episode of SmackDown, teaming with Rey Fénix in a tag team match where they lost to Legado Del Fantasma's Los Garza (Angel and Berto).
-On the September 26 episode of SmackDown, Evans answered Sami Zayn's United States Championship open challenge but failed to win the title.
-Around the end of September, Evans began teaming with TNA X Division Champion Leon Slater.
-At NXT Halloween Havoc on October 26, Evans and Slater defeated Lucha Libre AAA Worldwide (AAA)’s Mr. Iguana and La Parka.
+Heading into 2025, Evans feuded with Page, whom he lost to at NXT Vengeance Day on February 15, but defeated in a New York City street fight at NXT: Roadblock on March 11.
+He then unsuccessfully challenged for the NXT Championship in a triple threat match on April 19 at NXT Stand & Deliver and the NXT North American Championship in a fatal four-way match on June 7 at Worlds Collide.
+He also appeared on the May 30 episode of SmackDown, teaming with Rey Fénix in a loss to Legado Del Fantasma's Los Garza (Angel and Berto).
+After defeating Jasper Troy at NXT The Great American Bash on July 12, Evans defeated Williams to become the number one contender for the NXT Championship at NXT Heatwave on August 24, but lost to Femi.
+On the September 26 episode of SmackDown, Evans answered Sami Zayn's United States Championship open challenge in a losing effort.
+The next night, at NXT No Mercy, he defeated Josh Briggs.